 Violence is sex.
 Yes, we all eat and breath and all that but our two most base instincts are to screw and to kill.
 One of our ancestors had to make the choice to kill or die and since we’re all here, that means they killed.
 Those genes don’t exist without that being a “Yes, I will kill this person/animal that is trying to hurt me.”
 We are all the children of murderers.

 And when you close your eyes and punch someone, you reconnect with that part of you that’s been buried for generations.
 And you’ll scream as you do so, and you’ll drool and froth like a dog, and when it’s over, you’ll look around and scream some more.
 You want someone to see what you did.
 You want the world to know you can kill.
 Fighting returns you to the way nature intended you to be.

 Intellectually, fighting is a rush.
-I look at someone bigger and stronger and more athletic than me, someone who would kill me if all things were equal, and then I shift my weight, position myself just right, and bring him down.
-My brain beat his brawn.
-It’s why I love jiu-jitsu.
-I can have a 350 lb man on top of me – and I have – and within 30 seconds he will be tapping out: he’ll be saying, “I admit it, you’re better, you can kill me in this moment, please show mercy.”
+Someone bigger and stronger and more athletic than me, someone who would kill me if all things were equal, and then: shift my weight, position myself just right, and bring him down.
+My brain beat his brawn; within 30 seconds he’s tapping out, saying, “I admit it, you’re better, you can kill me in this moment, please show mercy.”
 And I do, because he’s a good guy and I’m not a murderer.
 But for a brief moment, I am.
 And all I used was my knowledge.
 It’s a nerd’s revenge.
 It’s conquering nature.
 It’s upending the natural order.